fsgo/bin-auto-switcher/README.md

 in config file （e.g. `~/.config/bas/git.toml` or `.bas/git.toml`）.

 ### 3.6 Disable Hooks
-with env "BAS_NoHook=true" or "bas=off" to disable Pre-Hooks and Post-Hooks
+with env "BAS_NoHook=true" or "bas=off" or "bas=no" to disable Pre-Hooks and Post-Hooks